Embedded-BDI/embedded-bdi/Usage.md

 ## Usage

-In order to generate the agent code, two files are necessary: `data/functions.h` and `data/agentpeak.asl`.
-The former contains the functions to update beliefs and act in the environment, while the latter contains the agent code.
+In order to generate the agent executable, two files are necessary: `data/functions.h` and `data/agentpeak.asl`.
+The former contains the functions to update beliefs and act in the environment, and the latter contains the agent code.

 ### Functions file